 Soon after I began my orthopedic surgery training, I knew that my work as a carpenter and craftsman would be an asset in my development as an orthopedic surgeon.
 I soon developed a passion for the hand due to its intricate anatomy and the precision needed in repairing these structures.
 I found in learning microsurgery an amazing amount of skill had to be achieved to restore function to the severely injured hand well beyond my carpentry skills.

-If you are looking for a hand specialist in LA, I think you will be pleased not only with the care that I provide but also that of my staff.
+If you are looking for a hand specialist in the Dallas, Texas area, I think you will be pleased not only with the care that I provide but also that of my staff.
 There are no long waits for appointments and once you are in my office, you will be seen promptly without a long wait despite a busy practice.

 No matter which hand doctor you chose, make sure you are not just a number and that your concerns are met with compassion and are dealt with in a timely manner.
-I see many patients who have who have seen other hand specialists in Los Angeles and when they leave, they frequently comment, “thank you for taking the time to listen”.
+I see many patients who have who have seen other doctors and when they leave, they frequently comment, “thank you for taking the time to listen”.

-I have over 20 years of experience as an orthopedic hand surgeon and look forward to helping you.
+The Hand and Wrist Institute looks forward to helping you.
 Let me bring life back to your hands.